AVSystem/scala-commons/docs/GenCodec.md

 * arbitrary byte chunks
 * millisecond-precision timestamps
 * arbitrarily nested sequences (lists)
-* arbitrarily nested objects, i.e. string-to-value mappings
+* arbitrarily nested objects, i.e. sequences of (string, value) pairs

 Of course, if some type is not "natively" supported by some serialization format, it can be supported by representing it with one of the primitive types.
 For example, timestamps may be serialized simply as `Long` values containing the